Violet Lindesay-Bethune, Viscountess Garnock: Personal life

 In 2015, Manners and her sisters received complaints from neighbours about noise from parties at their Fulham home.
 One neighbour contacted the Duke of Rutland and the council, and police were reportedly called on one occasion.
 She later referenced the complaints on social media.

 In November 2024, Manners participated in a demonstration in London, alongside her siblings and other individuals, including members of the aristocracy, opposing proposed changes to inheritance tax.
 The event included a march on Whitehall in support of British farmers that voiced concerns that the proposed reforms could impact the viability of family-run farms and rural estates.
 In December, the same year, she attended the annual Claridge's Christmas Tree unveiling in Mayfair.
 The event was also attended by Olivia Buckingham, Lady Victoria Hervey, Alice Naylor-Leyland, and Emma, Marchioness of Bath.

 Marriage

 Manners met William, Viscount Garnock in late 2023, at his family home in Scotland.

-In July 2024, after six months of long-distance dating, her engagement to William James Lindesay-Bethune, Viscount of Garnock, son and heir of James Lindesay-Bethune, 16th Earl of Lindsay, was announced.
+In July 2024, after six months of long-distance dating, her engagement to William, Viscount Garnock, son and heir of James Lindesay-Bethune, 16th Earl of Lindsay, was announced.
 It was reported that the ceremony would happen at Belvoir Castle and would be a private event, not open to the public.

-On 21 June 2025, she married William, Viscount Garnock, at Belvoir Castle, in a wedding attended by several members of the British aristocracy.
+On 21 June 2025, she married Viscount Garnock at Belvoir Castle, in a wedding attended by several members of the British aristocracy.
 They were married at the church of St Mary the Virgin, Bottesford, Leicestershire.
 The bride wore a couture gown by Phillipa Lepley inspired by the design of a gown worn by Manners great-grandmother, Margaret, Duchess of Argyll, and the historic Rutland tiara, an item passed down through the family since the 18th century.

+In March 2026, the couple announced that they are expecting their first child.
+Their son John Reggie James Lindesay-Bethune was born 4 July 2026.